svene/2026-07-26_quarkus-hexagon-demo-mm-per-tech/docs/README.md

 ---

-## Regeneration Guide
+## Regeneration and Update Skills

-**Read this first** when major changes need full documentation regeneration:
+**`recreate-architecture-docs`** (Claude Code skill, `.claude/skills/recreate-architecture-docs/`) - use when major changes need full documentation regeneration:

-**`recreate-architecture-docs.md`**
-- Step-by-step instructions for regenerating all files
-- Code scanning procedures to extract accurate information
+- Step-by-step instructions for regenerating all files, with a "diff what actually changed first" step that often shrinks the job well below a full rewrite (see the 2026-09-13 feature/cross restructuring for an example: only one file needed a real rewrite)
-- File structure templates
+- File structure templates in the skill's `TEMPLATES.md`
 - Validation checklist
-- Debugging tips
-- **Time estimate**: 2-3 hours for full regeneration
+- User-invoked only (`/recreate-architecture-docs`) - it will not fire on its own

+**`update-architecture-docs`** (Claude Code skill, `.claude/skills/update-architecture-docs/`) - a smaller, autonomous companion for one-section edits after a single endpoint/handler/topic/module change, so the docs don't silently drift between full regenerations.

 ---